Exploiting the Linux Kernel

 What will we do?

-• Internals and debugging: x86-64 architecture refresher; security-relevant Linux kernel internals and attack surface; types of kernel vulnerabilities; setting up a debugging environment with VMWare; using GDB to debug kernel and its modules.
+• Internals and debugging: x86-64 architecture refresher; security-relevant Linux kernel internals and attack surface; types of kernel vulnerabilities; setting up kernel debugging environment with VMware; using GDB to debug kernel and its modules.

 • Escalating privileges: ret2usr, overwriting cred structure, overwriting modprobe_path; arbitrary address execution and arbitrary address read/write primitives.

-• Bypassing mitigations: KASLR, SMEP, SMAP, and KPTI bypass techniques; in-kernel Return-Oriented Programming (ROP).
+• Bypassing mitigations: KASLR, SMEP, SMAP, and KPTI internals and bypass techniques; in-kernel Return-Oriented Programming (ROP); information leaks.

-• Exploiting slab corruptions: slab out-of-bounds and use-after-free vulnerabilities; SLUB internals; slab spraying; slab-specific mitigations.
+• Exploiting slab corruptions: in-depth SLUB internals; exploiting slab out-of-bounds and use-after-free vulnerabilities; slab-specific mitigations; data-only exploitation.

-• Beyond: learning advanced exploitation techniques; useful references.
+• Learning more advanced exploitation techniques; useful references.

 Student requirements